-Guy Philippe Official Charges Released By United States
+Guy Philippe’s Official Charges Released By United States

 Otherwise, just for the sake of intelligence, Guy had to know winning an election would bring certain attention to himself.

-I mean, from his own mouth, he admitted to keeping his money outside of banking systems.
+From his own mouth, he admitted to keeping his money outside of banking systems.
 There has to be a reason he didn’t trust placing his funds where authorities could freeze those assets, right?

 However, as the U.S. Attorney’s Office mentions, this is just an indictment, and Guy is innocent until proven guilty — even while being held without bond.

-Well, all in all, what are your thoughts about Guy Philippe’s arrest?
+All in all, what are your thoughts about Guy Philippe’s arrest?
 Feel free to share your comments below.

 [Featured Image by Dieu Nalio Chery/AP Images]